Papua New Guinea Reports More Than 2,000 People Buried In Landslide - UrduPoint

 The tribal battles had also delayed the delivery of heavy machinery and diggers.

-The area is located about 600 kilometres (370 miles) from Port Moresby, the capital of the South Pacific island nation.
+The area is located about 600 kilometres (370 miles) from Port Moresby.

-A school teacher from a neighbouring village, Jacob Sowai, said more than 2,000 people lived in the disaster zone.

 People from adjoining villages were helping to unearth bodies, said Nickson Pakea, president of the nearby Porgera Chamber of Commerce and Industry.